Exathi/PsModelUI/Readme.md

 ## How it works
 ### Inherit a pscustomobject
 Since classes inherit `PSCustomObject`, properties are accessed `$Class.psobject.Property`.
-It functions as a accessible hidden (but not private or protected) property that will show intellisense after `.psobject`.
+It functions as an accessible hidden (but not private or protected) property that will show intellisense after `.psobject`.

 While the xaml can bind to `$Class.psobject.Property`, there won't be a way to call PropertyChanged in property setter.
-The xaml can find and bind to `Add-Member -MemberType ScriptProperty`.
-Since we inherited `PSCustomObject`, `$Class.Property` no longer exists, therefore we can add property definitions with the same name as the internal property with Getters and Setters for use in the Xaml with `Add-Member`!
+The xaml can actually find and bind to `Add-Member -MemberType ScriptProperty`.
+The backing field must not have the same name as the script property in order for the binding to properly call the scriptblock setter.

 ``` Powershell
 [NoRunspaceAffinity()]